KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

                                        # For no shift, set to ''.
                                        # Finally, to include the uncert. on the nofz's in the SRT modelling,
                                        # set nofz_shift to "_ModnofzUpDown"
+  - Cov_Method="Spin"/"Patch"/"Analytical"
-  - Cov_Method="Spin"/"Patch"            # Spin means the cov was calculated from many gamma_t realisations
+				       # Spin means the cov was calculated from many gamma_t realisations
                                        # with the source galaxy ellipticities randomised.
                                        # "Patch" means the cov came from the MICE octant-sized simulation, split into ~16 patches.
+				       # "Analytical" means an analytical cov is computed from the shape noise & lens/random weights.

 ## Magnification and Intrinsic Galaxy Alignments